-Phong Nha – Ke Bang national park is one of the most unique and rich ecosystems in Vietnam with forests, mountains, caves, and underground rivers.
+Phong Nha – Ke Bang national park is one of Vietnam’s most unique and rich ecosystems, with forests, mountains, caves, and underground rivers.
 Amongst the most famous caves is Phong Nha cave.

 About Phong Nha cave Vietnam

 Located about 50km from the center of Dong Hoi city to the Northwest, Phong Nha cave is considered one of the most impressive caves in Vietnam.

 The cave is 7,729 meters long with a 13,969-meter underground river and famous for its unique rock formations named after natural shapes such as “Lion,” “Unicorn,” “Octopus,” “Royal Palace,” or “Buddha Statue.”